Specialist Behaviour Supports

-Finding the reason and teaching new skills so that the person does not need to use behaviours of concern is called Positive Behaviour Support.
-By decreasing the behaviours of concern, Positive Behaviour Support increases the person’s quality of life.
+Finding the reason for and teaching new skills so that the person does not need to use behaviours of concern is called Positive Behaviour Support.
+Positive Behaviour Support looks to decrease behaviours of concern and increase the person’s quality of life.

-Following is a breakdown of a basic package* to develop or review a Positive Behaviour Support Plan conducted by an NDIS registered Behaviour Support Practitioner.
+The following is a breakdown of the steps required to develop or review a Positive Behaviour Support Plan conducted by a NDIS registered Behaviour Support Practitioner.

 - Initial intake and case history

 - Direct observations

 - Behaviour data recording

 - Plan development and review (includes formulation of clinical hypothesis, proactive and reactive strategies and recommendations based on assessments conducted)

 - Staff/carer implementation assistance